pypa/virtualenv/docs/cli_interface.rst

    env VIRTUALENV_PYTHON=/opt/python-3.8/bin/python virtualenv

-This also works for appending command line options, like :option:`extra-search-dir`, where a literal newline is used to separate the values:
+Where the option accepts multiple values, for example for :option:`python` or :option:`extra-search-dir`, the values can be separated either by literal newlines or commas.
+Newlines and commas can not be mixed and if both are present only the newline is used for separating values.
+Examples for multiple
+values:

 .. code-block:: console

+   env VIRTUALENV_PYTHON=/opt/python-3.8/bin/python,python3.8 virtualenv
    env VIRTUALENV_EXTRA_SEARCH_DIR=/path/to/dists\n/path/to/other/dists virtualenv

-The equivalent CLI-flags based invocation, for the above example, would be:
+The equivalent CLI-flags based invocation for the above examples would be:

 .. code-block:: console

+   virtualenv --python=/opt/python-3.8/bin/python --python=python3.8
    virtualenv --extra-search-dir=/path/to/dists --extra-search-dir=/path/to/other/dists